Epulides/epuli (plural of epulis) are common benign growths found in dogs' mouths.

 Radiographs of the head can determine how invasive the tumor is.

-Biopsy and histopathological (microscropic) examination of the lump will determine which type of epulis is present.
+Biopsy and histopathological (microscopic) examination of the lump will determine which type of epulis is present.

 Fibromatous epulis: Treatment involves removing the mass, extracting the involved tooth, and thoroughly scraping the tooth socket clean.

 Peripheral odontogenic fibroma: Treatment involves removing the mass, extracting the involved tooth, and thoroughly scraping the tooth socket clean.
-This surgery can be more difficullt that that for fibromatous epulis.
+This surgery can be more difficult than that for fibromatous epulis.